 Fetal cells you contributed to your own mother may be found in her blood, bone marrow, skin, kidney, and liver.
 These fetal cells appear to “treat” her when she is ill or injured.
 Researchers have noticed the presence of these cells in women diagnosed with illnesses such as thyroid disease and hepatitis C. In one case, a woman stopped treatment against medical advice.
 A liver biopsy showed “thousands of male cells” determined to be from a pregnancy terminated nearly 20 years earlier.
 These cells helped her body recover just as fetal cells you gave your mother rush to help repair her from within when she’s unwell.

 Fetal cells may influence a woman’s autoimmunity, although it’s not yet known if they are always beneficial.
 According to fascinating accounts in Do Chocolate Lovers Have Sweeter Babies?: The Surprising Science of Pregnancy, the more fetal cells there are in a woman’s body, the less likely she is to have conditions such as multiple sclerosis and rheumatoid arthritis.
 That’s not always the case.
-It’s thought that a mother’s body may battle those cells, thus promoting her own autoimmune disorders.
+It’s thought that sometimes a mother’s body may instead battle those cells, thus provoking her own autoimmune disorders.
 (Apparently family dynamics are complicated even at the cellular level.)